openactive/collection-editor/README.md

-# collection-editor
+# OpenActive Activity List ConceptCollection editor

-Activity List ConceptCollection editor
+The editor can be found at https://openactive.io/collection-editor/